GCSP Research Project – Strategic Foresight in Ministries of Foreign Affairs

 Dr Oliver Jütersonke, Project Research Advisor

-Oliver Jütersonke is an independent researcher, knowledge broker and conflict analyst with over 15 years of professional experience in Sub-Saharan Africa and the Asia-Pacific region.
-His focus lies in the conceptualisation and assessment of projects and programming, the facilitation of organisational reflection processes, and the design and delivery of training curricula and analytical tools for policy practitioners.
-Oliver is currently Advisor to the United Nations Resident Coordinator in Niger and serves on the Ethics Review Board of the International Committee of the Red Cross (ICRC) as well as the Swiss Commission for Research Partnerships with Developing Countries (KFPE).
-Previously, he was Head of Research at the Centre on Conflict, Development and Peacebuilding (CCDP) at the Geneva Graduate Institute of International and Development Studies.
+Oliver Jütersonke is an independent researcher, knowledge broker, and conflict analyst with over 15 years of professional experience in sub-Saharan Africa and the Asia-Pacific region.
+He focuses on the conceptualisation and assessment of projects and programming, the facilitation of organisational reflection processes, and the design and delivery of training curriculums and analytical tools for policy practitioners – including in the area of strategic anticipation.
+He is President of Coginta, a Swiss NGO working in the fields of security sector governance, crime prevention and social cohesion.
+He also serves on the Ethics Review Board of the International Committee of the Red Cross (ICRC).
+Previously, he was Head of Research at the Centre on Conflict, Development and Peacebuilding at the Geneva Graduate Institute of International and Development Studies.

-Tobias Knappe, Junior Professional Officer, GCSP and Project Coordinator
+Tobias Knappe, Assistant Programme Officer, GCSP and Project Coordinator

 To learn more about the Strategic Anticipation Cluster click here.